 Governor Profiles

-Laraine Jones
+Laraine Jones (Co-Chair of Governors)

 Certificate of Education, Bachelor of Education Hons, NPQH

 I worked as a teacher in Nursery Schools in the city for 35 years, the last 10 years as the Headteacher of Thomas Boughey Nursery School in Shelton, until my early retirement in December 2013.
 During the early years of my career, I also worked in Youth clubs and with Vietnamese refugees teaching English as an additional language, whilst towards the end of my career I supported the LA during a period of transition in the Children Centre, by working in an interim role as Children Centre Manager alongside my substantive post.
 During this time I also began a childcare company in the Children’s Centre offering places both funded and private for children 0 to 5.
 I am still a Director of this company which was set up as a charitable organisation.
-I have loved working in the Shelton area which has such a rich and diverse community.
+I have loved working in the Shelton area, which has such a rich and diverse community.

 I am passionate about improving outcomes and aspirations for children in our city and this can only be achieved by striving for excellent standards in education in our cities schools.